Aeolian harp: Construction

 An Aeolian harp can, in concept, be constructed from as little as a single taut string.
 Most household Aeolian harps are made of wood, featuring a sound board and sound hole to improve how the instrument resonates.
 In terms of size, they are usually about one metre by 13 centimetres by 8 centimetres, with ten to twelve gut strings stretched over two bridges.
 On some Aeolian harps, all the strings are tuned to the same frequency, as the wind will already influence the pitch by yielding different overtones depending on its intensity.
 Other Aeolian harps have differently tuned strings, which enable them to produce chords.
 Aeolian harps lend themselves to being tuned to a major or minor pentatonic scale and octaves of the notes within, as all intervals in these scales are at least moderately consonant.
 This way, no matter how the wind strikes the strings, the resulting music will be euphonious.

 There are more challenges with designing a larger Aeolian harp.
 For one, a sound chamber at such sizes takes much more material to make.
 Instead of making a large sound chamber, designers of Aeolian harps approaching seven meters in height use different mechanisms to increase the volume of their instruments.
 At these heights, they usually prefer upright designs, which allow the instrument to catch more wind for a louder sound.
 To this same end, Aeolian harps can be placed in the way of natural wind tunnels or have wind scoops to direct more airflow over the strings.
 In one case, large metal dishes have even been used as amplification devices.
 For a building material, metal is generally preferred to wood at this scale due to how metal can withstand the environment for longer, needs less maintenance, and is stabler and stronger than wood.

 History

-The ability of the wind to play string instruments has been known and referenced since Biblical times.
+The ability of the wind to play string instruments has been known and referenced since ancient times.
 Aeolian harps have been found in China, Ethiopia, Greece, India, Indonesia, and Melanesia.